top of page

 Virginia Wood

 Virginia has been practicing yoga for 25 years.
 She is qualified as a teacher of Dynamic yoga with Godfrey Devereux in 2003.
 She has worked with and studied yoga therapy and postural analysis with Doug Keller of Do-in yoga.
+She qualifide as a Yoga Therapist from Yogacampus in 2018.
+She is also specialising in Palliative care, including Chair yoga and working with End of Life processes.
 Her initial training is in Iyengar yoga.

 Astanga, Anusara, and Vinyasa flow are also influential in her approach and style.
 She places particular attention to physical alignment and following the breath synchronizing with sensitivity.
 Virginia is also a qualified practitioner of Chinese medicine.